circulon/yii2-flag-behavior/README.md

 yii2-flag-behavior
 ==================

-Yii 2.x behavior for managing multiple (virtual) boolean attributes stored as a a single attribute in a model.
+Yii 2.x behavior for managing multiple (virtual) boolean attributes stored as a single integer attribute in a model.

 ## Installation